icopy-site/awesome/docs/awesome/awesome-prometheus.md

 - [Prometheus and Kubernetes: A Perfect Match](https://www.weave.works/prometheus-kubernetes-perfect-match/) - Part 1 of 3 in the series _Prometheus and Kubernetes_.
 - [Prometheus and Kubernetes: Deploying](https://www.weave.works/prometheus-kubernetes-deploying/) - Part 2 of 3 in the series _Prometheus and Kubernetes_.
 - [Prometheus and Kubernetes: Monitoring Your Applications](https://www.weave.works/prometheus-and-kubernetes-monitoring-your-applications/) - Part 3 in the series _Prometheus and Kubernetes_.
-- [Robust Perception](https://www.robustperception.io/tag/prometheus/) - Multiple blogposts about Prometheus by Brian Bazil.
+- [Robust Perception](https://www.robustperception.io/tag/prometheus/) - Multiple blog posts about Prometheus by Brian Bazil.
 - [Initial experiences with the Prometheus monitoring system](https://medium.com/@griggheo/initial-experiences-with-the-prometheus-monitoring-system-167054ac439c#.q565suk4h) - Initial experiences with the Prometheus by Grig Gheorghiu.
 - [Monitor your applications with Prometheus](http://blog.alexellis.io/prometheus-monitoring/) - Monitor your applications with Prometheus by Alex Ellis.
 - [Practical Services Monitoring with Prometheus and Docker](https://airtame.engineering/practical-services-monitoring-with-prometheus-and-docker-30abd3cf9603) - Practical services monitoring with Prometheus and Docker by Simon KP.